CLICK TO DOWNLOAD:

 The organisation that receives funding from the Australian Government is expected to make sure its workforce (including contractors) meets relevant Aged Care Quality Standards.
 Contracts requiring compliance with the Standards and effective contractor management are essential.

 Care and services that are planned and delivered in a way that is spiritually, socially, emotionally and physically safe and respectful for consumers.
 Culturally safe care and services also ensure that a person’s identity is respected so that who they are and what they need is not questioned or denied.

 Consumers making choices about their lifestyle and activities of daily living, their care, and services and end of life choices.
 Supported decision making is the process of enabling a person who requires decision-making support to make, and/or communicate, decisions about their own life.
 The decision-making is supported, but the decision is theirs.

 Dignity of risk

-Dignity of risk is the concept that all adults have right to make decisions that affect their lives and to have those decisions respected, even if there is some risk to themselves.
+The concept that all adults have the right to make decisions that affect their lives and to have those decisions respected, even if there is some risk to themselves.
 Dignity of risk means respecting this right.
 Care and services need to strike a balance between respect for the individual’s autonomy and the protection of their other rights (such as safety, shelter), unless it is unlawful or unreasonably impinges on the rights of others.

 Consumers varied needs, characteristics and life experiences.
 Consumers may have specific social, cultural, linguistic, religious, spiritual, psychological, medical, and care needs.
-The term also refers to peoples’ diverse gender and sexuality identities, experiences and relationships, including lesbian, gay, bisexual, transgender or intersex (LGBTI).
+The term also refers to diverse gender and sexuality identities, experiences and relationships, including lesbian, gay, bisexual, transgender or intersex (LGBTI).